kubeflow/manifests/docs/release/handbook.md

 **Actions for other WGs:**

-- Provide a _git revision_ which the Manifests leads will use to update the files in the manifests repo.
-WGs are highly encouraged to follow the release process described above
+- Provide a _git revision_ which the Manifests leads will use to update the files in the manifests repo
 - Provide an initial list of issues that the WG would like to close until the final release
 - Work on closing the provided open issues
 - Ensure that future_git revisions_they provide only include bug fixes, and not new features, from the previously provided _git revision_